-- Type of licensable activity, for example Live music is likely to generate significantly more noise than most other activities - How can the noise from the activity be controlled to prevent noise breakout.
-Some premises simply do not have the structure to contain noise, and it is unlikely that these types of premises can have these noisier activities. - Can the noise breakout be controlled by double glazing, noise limiters, large lobby areas, or any other structural change that attenuates the noise?

-- How customers behave when they leave the premises, for a smoke, to make phone calls, to catch a taxi or to walk home - Where are the smoking areas situated - Background noise levels, i.e. the background levels of noise in the Night Time Economy areas will be higher than, residential areas, and those levels will vary depending on whether premises are on busy roads or in quiet residential streets.
+- Type of licensable activity.
+For example live music is likely to generate significantly more noise than most other activities - How the noise from the activity can be controlled to prevent noise breakout.
+Some premises simply do not have the structure to contain noise, and it is unlikely that these types of premises can have these noisier activities. - Can the noise breakout be controlled by double glazing, noise limiters, large lobby areas, or any other structural change that attenuates the noise? - How customers behave when they leave the premises, for a smoke, to make phone calls, to catch a taxi or to walk home - Where are the smoking areas situated? - Background noise levels.
+The background levels of noise in the night time economy areas will generally be higher than in residential areas, and those levels will vary depending on whether premises are on busy roads or in quiet residential streets. - Patron's use of exterior beer gardens or smoking areas, including the street, and it's potential impact of noise nuisance on nearby residents and businesses. - Where licensed premises exterior areas are located, supervision of those areas, collection of drinking vessels and cutlery and closing times.

-Some of this is may be obvious to the Applicant, however some of it needs expert advice and where this maybe anticipated, then either a consultant report should be submitted as part of the application, or a condition added that advises that this will be done to the Responsible Authorities satisfaction before the activity starts.
+In most cases this will be obvious to the Applicant.
+However where the application is expected to be contentious or noise problems already exists, expert advice should be sought.
+Where this may be anticipated then either a consultant's report should be submitted as part of the application, or a condition added that advises that this will be done to the Responsible Authorities' satisfaction before the activity starts.